Skip to navigation Skip to content

 Streamline reject the claim:

-• Go to the Benefit Action (BA) screen:
+• Update the Benefit Action (BA) screen:

 • Benefit Type Code: field, select the correct benefit type

-• select the Streamline Indicator, and
+• Select the Streamline Indicator

-• Record finalisation details on a Note/DOC
+• Record details on the finalisation Note/DOC

 Procedure ends here.